 Prescription drugs are covered like any other eligible medical expenses.

-Dental is covered only up to $100 for acute pain to sound and natural teeth or for treatment needed due to an accident.
+Dental is covered only up to $300 for acute pain to sound and natural teeth and up to the policy maximum for treatment needed due to an accident.
 For any practical dental coverage, consider a low cost plan from CAREINGTON that provides excellent coverage.

 Patriot America provides coverage anywhere outside of your home country including travel time as well.
 It also covers loss of checked luggage.